DavisPL-Teaching/289c/README.md

 One student will be assigned to lead each discussion.
 That means that each student will lead about one discussion every 2 weeks (4 discussions total), depending on the final number of students enrolled.
-For discussion leads, I recommend that you start with a short presentation about the main ideas in the paper (about ~15 minutes, max.
-10 slides), including things you liked and didnt' like, followed by 10 slides with questions for discussion (1 question per slide).
+For discussion leads, I recommend that you start with a short presentation about the main ideas in the paper (about ~20 minutes, max.
+20 slides), including things you liked and didnt' like, followed by 10 slides with questions for discussion (1 question per slide).

-(This structure is subject to change; if needed we may adapt as the class progresses to ensure the format is useful, engaging, and inclusive.)
+(This structure is subject to change; if needed we may adapt as the class progresses to ensure the format is working!)

 Lastly, there will be a final project which consists of one of two options:
 1. A software project of your choice to explore an idea covered in 2-3 papers in an active research area;